-- Personal details including the child's registration form and any consent forms. - We keep a daily record of the names of the children we are caring for, their hours of attendance and the names of their key person. - Contractual matters including a copy of the signed parent contract, the child's days and times of attendance, a record of the child's fees, any fee reminders or records of disputes about fees. - Child's development, health and well-being including a summary only of the child's EYFS profile report, a record of discussions about every day matters about the child's development health and well-bring with the parent. - Early Support including any additional focussed intervention provided by our setting (e.g. support for behaviour, language or development that needs an Individual Education Plan) and records of any meetings held. - Welfare and child protection concerns including records of all welfare and protection concerns, and our resulting action, meetings and telephone conversations about the child, a Statement of Special Educational Need and any information regarding a Looked After Child. - Correspondence and Reports including a copy of the child's 2-Year Old Progress Check (as applicable), all letters and emails to and from other agencies and any confidential reports from other agencies.
+- Personal details including the child's registration form and any consent forms. - We keep a daily register of the names of the children we are caring for, their hours of attendance and the names of their key person. - Contractual matters including a copy of the signed parent contract, the child's days and times of attendance, a record of the child's fees, any fee reminders or records of disputes about fees. - Child's development, health and well-being including a summary of the child's EYFS profile report, and any documented records regarding the child's development, health and well-being with the parent. - Early Support including any additional focussed intervention provided by our setting (e.g. support for behaviour, language or development that needs an Individual Education Plan) and records of any meetings held. - Welfare and child protection concerns including records of all welfare and protection concerns, and our resulting action, meetings and telephone conversations about the child, a Statement of Special Educational Need and any information regarding a Looked After Child. - Correspondence and Reports including a copy of the child's 2-Year Old Progress Check (as applicable), all letters and emails to and from other agencies and any confidential reports from other agencies.

-These confidential records are stored in a lockable cabinet, which is always locked when not in use and which our manager keeps secure in an office or other suitably safe place.
+These confidential records are stored in a lockable cabinet, which is always locked when not in use and which our Manager keeps secure in an office or other suitably safe place.